6.2. Lesson: Feature Topology¶

 Click on it to activate it.

-Move the slider from side to side and watch what happens:
+Modify the Tolerance and watch what happens:

 Before you go on, set the polygon back to its original state by undoing the last change.